No headlines found.

 Templeton Emerging Markets Income trades on the NYSE stock market under the symbol TEI.

-TEI has outperformed the market in the last year with a price return of +39.9% while the SPY ETF gained +18.1%.
-TEI has also outperformed the stock market ETF in the last 3 month and 2 week periods returning +5.4% and +0.2%, respectively, while the SPY returned +2.8% and -0.5%, respectively.
+TEI has outperformed the market in the last year with a return of +35.0%, while the SPY ETF gained +31.0%.
+However, in the most recent history, TEI shares have underperformed the stock market with its stock returning -1.9% in the last 3 month period and -0.8% for the last 2 week period, while SPY has returned +3.8% and +2.7%, respectively.